a-ignat/RouterCfg/README.md

 # RouterCfg

-This is an SSH/Telnet client designed to connect to network devices and send commands.
+This is an SSH/Telnet client created in python and designed to connect to network devices and send commands.
 Devices are specified by user in a separate file and so do commands.
 The set of commands are sent to all devices.
 User must also provide username and password with full access to devices.